 - 1/4 yellow bell pepper, finely diced

 - 3 tbsp fresh lime, (1 or 2 limes)

 - Kosher salt and freshly ground black pepper, as needed

 - fresh cilantro for garnish

-In a medium bowl, combine the sea bass, tomato, chives, chopped cilantro, jalapeño, bell
+In a medium bowl, combine the sea bass, tomato, onion, chopped cilantro, jalapeño, bell

 pepper, oil, and Tabasco.

 Add the lime juice and toss to coat the fish.
 Season with salt and pepper.
 Cover and marinate in the refrigerator at least 1 hour depending on the size of the fish cubes, stirring occasionally.
 Look at the fish and you can see the flesh changing over time in the marinade, you are looking for a solid appearance in the flesh vs. an opaqueness all the way through the center of the fish.

 Trim the cucumber slices with a round cutter to remove the rind.
 With a melon baller scoop

 out a shallow pocket in the middle of the cucumber slices—do not cut all the way through the